francoiscabrol/LoCALISM/README.md

 ### The build system is Apache Buildr
 - You need to install buildr if you use it for the first time.
 It is pretty fast and you can use the official documentation at [http://buildr.apache.org/installing.html](http://buildr.apache.org/installing.html).
-- To build the projec, just use the command
+- To build the project, just use the command

 		buildr

-- To build the project and execute the example "MouseExample", in the root directory, please execute the command line is
+- To build the project and execute the example "MouseExample", in the root directory, please execute the command line

 		buildr run

-- The configuration is in the buildr file __buildr__
+- The configuration is in the buildr file __buildfile__

-### Import the project in your IDEA
+### Import the project in your IDE
 For example, to import the project in intellij:
 	- Use the command line "buildr idea" to generate intellij project files.
 	- Then open the project by opening the .ipr generated.